typestack/routing-controllers/README.md

     `npm install routing-controllers --save`

+2. `reflect-metadata` shim is required:

+    `npm install reflect-metadata --save`

-2. `reflect-metadata` shim is required, so make sure to import it before you use the library, in a global place, like app.ts:
+    and make sure to import it in a global place, like app.ts:

     ```typescript
     import "reflect-metadata";